michalp21/coms4995-finalproj/README.md

 - **numranks** - the number of different ranks in the deck
 - **numholecards** - the number of private cards to deal to each player
 - **numboardcards** - the number of cards revealed on each round

+## Further credit/attributions

+We would like to thank the research teams behind DeepStack and Libratus for their excellent and groundbreaking research, as well as their thorough documentation.
+Also for lack of a better place to put this, we used [Deuces](https://github.com/worldveil/deuces) for hand evaluation.